jorgewqs/html5.js/README.md

 // install support extensions with an options object html5.install({

-  // allow IE6 to use CSS expressions to support `[hidden]` styles 'expressions': true,

   // overwrite the document's `createElement` and `createDocumentFragment`
   // methods with `html5.createElement` and `html5.createDocumentFragment` equivalents.
   'methods': true,